socketsupply/nat-traversal-spec/SPEC.md

       - Otherwise the peer is considered Active
     - IF there is an interface change, the NAT type is re-evaluated and the function returns
     - IF the time ellapsed is greater than a single cycle of the interval, a wakeup event is emitted
-    - IF the `Nat` type has become unknown the NAT type is re-evaluated
+    - The NAT type is not well defined, it is re-evaluated

 ### NAT Evaluation